drewschield/venom_population_genomics/README.md

 Lists and reference files (i.e., BED, GFF, etc.) are in the `resources` directory.
 Shell and Python scripts are in respective `shell` and `python` directories.
 R scripts are in the `R` directory.
 Note that you may need to adjust the organization of file locations to suit your environment.

+If you have any questions, you can email me at drew.schield[at]colorado.edu.

 ## Contents

 * [Software and dependencies](#software-and-dependencies)